Webkadabra/yii2-podcaster/README.md

 This module is a standard Yii2 Application module - you can add it **to an existing Yii 2 app**.
 There is an example application provided with the code, based on Yii 2 Basic application template.

-Blow you will find instructions on how to setup both options.
+Below you will find instructions on how to setup both options.

 #### Option 1: Setup and run included example application